 From here, I don’t take an average, although this probably wouldn’t be too bad.
 If you look at the data, you will see that there is one shot that went 145 and one that went 185.
 Let’s imagine that the first one was a fat shot that went well short of what I might expect.
 Maybe the 185 was an absolute flier out of the rough.

 The point is, neither of these corresponds to my stock 7 iron distance.
-I know I might hit a horrible shot 30 yards short, but how does keeping this to calculate my normal distances help me?
+I know I might hit a horrible shot 30 yards short or worse yet a shank, but how does keeping this to calculate my normal distances help me?
 If I hit this shot, I will be well short of whatever I believe my real distance to be.
 The same is true for 185.

 Overall then, the rest of the data gives me a seven iron distance of 165-170.
 I actually like putting a small range on my chart, but if you prefer one number, perhaps it might be 167.
 The aim of this trial period is to get a yardage for all the clubs in the bag that you will hit for full shots.